vuejs/it.vuejs.org/src/api/index.md

 ### vm.$emit( event, [...args] )

-- **Arguments:**
+- **Argomenti:**
-  - `{String} event`
+  - `{Stringa} event`
   - `[...args]`

   Trigger an event on the current instance.
-Any additional arguments will be passed into the listener's callback function.
+Any additional Argomenti will be passed into the listener's callback function.

 ### vm.$dispatch( event, [...args] )

-- **Arguments:**
+- **Argomenti:**
-  - `{String} event`
+  - `{Stringa} event`
   - `[...args]`

-- **Usage:**
+- **Utilizzo:**

   Dispatch an event, first triggering it on the instance itself, and then propagates upward along the parent chain.
 The propagation stops when it triggers a parent event listener, unless that listener returns `true`.
-Any additional arguments will be passed into the listener's callback function.
+Any additional Argomenti will be passed into the listener's callback function.

-- **Example:**
+- **Esempio:**

   ``` js
   // create a parent chain